JayWood/the-seo-framework/readme.txt

 * All themes.
 * Special extended support for Genesis & Genesis SEO.
 This plugin takes all Post, Page, Category and Tag SEO values from Genesis and uses them within The SEO Framework Options.
 The easiest upgrade!

-If you have other popular SEO plugins activated, this plugin will automatically prevent SEO mistakes by deactivating itself on almost every part.
+If you have other popular SEO plugins activated, this plugin will most likely automatically prevent SEO mistakes by deactivating itself on almost every part.
-It will however output robots metadata, LD+Json and og:image, among various other meta data which are bound to social media.

 = Transferring SEO data using SEO Data Transporter =